 Many baby boomers and retirees prefer to invest in savings bonds because they're safe, practical investments, but bonds don't earn interest forever.
-They eventually mature, and the Internal Revenue Service requires that you pay income tax on the interest they've earned.
+They eventually mature, and the Internal Revenue Service (IRS) requires that you pay income tax on the interest they've earned when that happens.

 Savings Bonds Basics